rphii/bd/README.md

 String with your own linker options.
 ### Linker libraries (`Prj::llibs`)
 String with your own linker libraries. **Precede paths** with the `-L=` flag and **precede names** itself with the `-l=` flag.

+## General Notice
+- Don't have any spaces in any of the files having any business with this build tool